Schedule a Consultation

 Contact Our Firm Today

-When a loved one may have suffered undue influence that caused them to change their estate plan against their will, your family may end up in estate litigation after their passing.
-Contact Staubus, Blankenship, Legere and Walker PLLC online or call us today at (214) 833-0100 for a confidential consultation with an estate litigation attorney for undue influence to discuss your family’s options for protecting your or your loved one’s rights and interests from the effects of undue influence.
+When a loved one may have suffered undue influence that caused them to change their estate plan against their will, your family may end up in estate litigation in Dallas after their passing.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
+Contact Staubus, Blankenship, Legere and Walker PLLC online or call us today at (214) 833-0100 for a confidential consultation with an estate litigation attorney for undue influence to discuss your family’s options for protecting your or your loved one’s rights and interests from the effects.

 Common Reasons for Estate Litigation ImageWhen someone you love passes away, you would like to think their final wishes will be handled without any issues.
 But that is not always how things go.
 More and more people are ending up in estate disputes.
 This is particularly true when family relationships are messy or the deceased had a poorly drafted estate plan.
-Knowing the causes of estate litigation can help you avoid legal fights down the road—or deal with what is already happening.
+Knowing the common causes of estate litigation can help you avoid legal fights down the road—or better handle a dispute that’s already unfolding.

 Common Causes of Estate Litigation